Reversing a Downlevel Offer

 Many engineers stay stuck and eventually leave without ever being promoted.

 Levels aren’t standardized.
-“Staff” at Google does not equal “Staff” at a startup.
-That makes the game fuzzy and easy for manipulation.
+A staff engineer at Google may not equate to a staff engineer at a startup.
+That makes the game fuzzy—and easy for manipulation.

 How to respond if you're downleveled

-Your goal is to clarify your value and shift the conversation from “sign the offer right now” to “let’s make sure this is the right fit.”
+Your job is to slow it down, clarify your value, and shift the conversation from “sign now” to “let’s make sure this is the right fit.”

 • Don’t discuss compensation, start dates, or paperwork until the level is clear.